ThingSet/thingset.github.io/docs/spec/v0.5/appl_data_structure.md

 The `rpc` group provides functions that can be called.
 In order to distinguish functions from normal data objects, executable object names are lower case and prefixed with `x-`.

-The `.pub` path is used to configure the automatic publication of messages, so it doesn't hold normal data objects.
-Such internal nodes are prefixed with a `.`, similar to hidden files or folders in computer file systems.
+The `_pub` path is used to configure the automatic publication of messages, so it doesn't hold normal data objects.
+Such internal nodes are prefixed with a `_`, similar to private functions in some programming languages.

 The data node `report` in above example is a so-called **subset**, which contains an array pointing at existing data items.
 It can be used to configure the content of statements for publication if data objects of different groups should be combined in a single message.